 Abby became still and returned his gaze through heavily mascaraed eyelashes.
 “You're not a healer, Tony,” she said quietly.
 She freed one hand and touched his cheek.

 Tony dropped her other hand and stared at her, dismayed she could sense so much.
-“No I’m not,” he said as the elevator doors slid open and Tony stepped out with Abby on his heels.
+“No I’m not, I'm an empath.
+I know you're worried and I don't want you to worry.
+Gibbs and I are fine.
+That's all you, or anybody else, needs to know.
+Now let it drop.” he said as the elevator doors slid open.
+Tony stepped out with Abby on his heels.
 She quickly caught up to him and started walking backward so she could look into his eyes as she talked.

-“That was healing energy that you were transferring to me,” Abby said, carefully analyzing Tony for any reaction.
+“That was healing energy that you were transferring to me, you shouldn't have been able to do that.”
+Abby said, carefully analyzing Tony for any reaction.
 She saw his pupils dilate and a worried look crossed his face.
 It was only there for a split second but it was long enough to give the precocious guide the information she needed to come to a conclusion.
 She turned and pushed through the morgue doors.
 “Ducky,” she yelled, “Gibbs and Tony have bonded with a healer.”

 Dr. Mallard looked over his shoulder at the guide as he closed a refrigerated drawer.
 “I doubt that very much,” he said; he had known Gibbs for years, the sentinel and guide loved each other deeply and worked together in perfect harmony.
 He couldn’t imagine Gibbs wanting or needing any Guide but Anthony DiNozzo.